 But food being taken from the ocean is the least of the factors that will kill us.

 The ocean is the life support system for the planet, providing at least 50 percent of the oxygen we breathe and regulating climate.
 The ocean is also the pump that allows us to have fresh water.
 It is the driving force, along with the sun, of the global circulation system that transports water from the land to the sea to the atmosphere and back to the land again.

 Plankton – the most important group of plants and animal species on the planet (excluding bacteria).
 Plankton populations have been diminished by 40 percent since 1950, yet there is now commercial exploitation by Norwegian and Japanese fishing corporations to extract millions of tons of plankton for conversion to a protein-rich animal feed.

-Every year 65 billion animals are slaughtered to feed humans and some 40 percent of all the fish caught are converted to fishmeal to feed pigs, chickens, domestic salmon, fur-bearing animals and cat food.
+Every year, around 70 billion animals are slaughtered to feed humans and some 40 percent of all the fish caught are converted to fishmeal to feed pigs, chickens, domestic salmon, fur-bearing animals, and cat food.
 With fish populations diminishing, the corporations are looking to replace fishmeal with a plankton paste.

 Is cheap fishmeal for domestic animals worth robbing the planet of our oxygen supplies?